The Truth About Golden Retrievers With Blue Eyes

 Golden Retriever Mixes May Have Blue Eyes

 There is no guarantee that golden retriever mixes will have blue eyes.
 However, if your dog does have blue eyes, there is no need to worry.
-All golden retrievers are loving and friendly dogs, regardless of their eye color.
+All golden retrievers are loving and friendly dogs, regardless of eye color.
 As with any dog breed, golden retriever mixes can vary in appearance and personality depending on their parent dogs’ traits and genes.

 Blue-Eyed Golden Retrievers Could Suffer From A Medical Problem